isaacrpl7/softplayer/README.md

-# waveplayer
+# softplayer
-A beautiful player using Reactjs that connects to Spotify (using the API and Spotify Connect) allowing you to listen your songs in a wholesome environment.
+A music player using Reactjs that connects to Spotify (using the API and Spotify Connect) allowing you to listen your songs in a different environment.